Python-GIS-book/site/source/part2/chapter-07/md/03-coordinate-reference-systems-raster.md

 print("Pixel size y-direction (e):", affine.e)
 ```

+As we can see, the pixel size is approximately 0.00028 Decimal degrees to both directions.
+The scale in y-direction is often reported with negative sign which is normal (as raster images are often stored top-down).

+To find out whether our data is rotated or skewed to specific direction, we can access the attributes `.b` and `.d`:

 ```python
 # Rotation/skew
 print("Rotation/skew x-direction (b):", affine.b)
 print("Rotation/skew y-direction (d):", affine.d)
 ```

+These return the row and column rotation or skew, which is usually 0 for rasters facing north-up.
+Finally, we can find the location of our raster by accessing the attributes `.c` and `.f`:

 ```python
 # Top-left corner's real-world coordinates
 print("X-coordinate of the top-left pixel (c):", affine.c) print("Y-coordinate of the top-left pixel (f):", affine.f)
 ```

+The `.c` informs about the location of the X-coordinate of the top-left corner of the raster (a given pixel on that location), while `.f` informs about the Y-coordinate of the same pixel.
+This is ultimately the location of the pixel that is present at index `[0, 0]` of the 2D array.

 ## Estimating the UTM zone of a raster